georgedmendoza/book-search-engine/README.md

   ## Installation
   - Use a Termal or GitBash
+  - Install graphql
+    - npm install --save graphql
+  - Install apollo-server
+    - npm install apollo-server
-  - Install react
+  - Install express
-    - npx create-react-app <app-name>
+    - npm install express
   - Use any compatible text editor
   - Clone or fork this repository to desired workstation